This post may contain affiliate links. Learn more.

 Edger body types also come in a variety of sizes.
 It’s important to find the size that you’re comfortable with and which best fits your hand, cutting technique, and day-to-day operation.

-Now, let’s move on to our reviews of the best hair edgers of 2019.
+Now, let’s move on to our reviews of the best hair edgers on the market.

 - Very versatile